tomix89/pokefirered/README.md

  4) add experience gain modifyer
  5) option to skip the quest log
  6) add experience share ratio modifier
+ 7) added ability to show EV and IV in the Summary screen
- 7) add type effectiveness to move chose screen
+ 8) add type effectiveness to move chose screen

 I also need to say a huge thanks to https://github.com/Deokishisu with his https://github.com/Deokishisu/FRLG-Plus